ashliblow/WillametteClimate/README.md

 ## Method / Approach
 -  The project uses Google Colab to run script.
 Colab is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources.
 -  The script establishes a directory to a shared Lookout Drive, where it pulls from retrieves rain, snow depth, and snowfall data from ACIS.
+-  Details of the coding is explained in text cells above code in the Google Collab script.
 -  Data is then exported into a spreadsheet in the same folder, allowing us to plug the data into datawrapper for visualization.

 ## Processed Data